Our 4 Steps Approach

 Our 4 Step Diploma program v the Traditional apprenticeship

 Firstly, let us point out, the skills and knowledge learned in both programs are fundamentally the same, electrics is electrics, both qualification routes contain the same content, they have to in order to comply with the City & Guilds standards to achieve the qualification.
-Key difference is we do not do level 2 Maths and English this is a requirement of the apprenticeship.

 The ‘differences’ between the two programs are, how they are delivered, in what time frame, to who they are focused, the big difference is employment.
 To do an apprenticeship, you need a job, an employer to be an apprentice to, obviously.
 On our 4 Step programs, you don’t.
 Getting a job comes after your training, or typically for many people, during your training.